explore

 • Flashlights.
 Heavy-duty battery powered flashlights can make negotiating a campsite at nighttime much easier.

-• Headlamps are a great option because they light your line of sight and free up your hands for other activities, like sewing or cooking.
+• Headlamps are a great option because they light your line of sight and free up your hands for other activities, like sewing or camp cooking.

 Stove